Photometric Classifications of Evolved Massive Stars: Preparing for the Era of Webb and Roman with Machine Learning: Sample Selection Labeling

 We then estimate the reddening in the \Gaia bandpasses using the published estimate for $A_G$ from \Gaia DR2, and coefficients from \citep{malhan18} to calculate $E(G_{BP}-G_{RP})$.
 For Galactic stars without $A_G$ estimates, we assume $A_G = 0$, and for stars in the Magellanic Clouds, we assume the average value of $A_G$ and $E(G_{BP}-G_{RP})$ using $R_V$ measurements from \citet{gordon03} and $E(B-V)$ from \citet{massey07}.
 Using these quanitites, we calculate the intrinsic $G_{BP}-G_{RP}$ and $M_G$ for all stars.

 We can then construct color-magnitude diagrams (CMDs) in the \Gaia filters, which we can use to select massive stars --- i.e., stars with initial mass $M_i \geq 8 M_\odot$.
 We use the MESA Isochrones \& Stellar Tracks (MIST, \citealt{dotter16,choi16,paxton11,paxton13,paxton15}) isochrones with metallicity $[Fe/H] = 0,-0.5, -1$ for the Galaxy, LMC, and SMC respectively, and rotation speed relative to critical of $v/v_{crit}=0.4$.
-We then selected the faintest isochrone point of any age between $10^5$ and $10^{10.3}$ yr in steps of 0.05 dex with $M_i \geq 8$ M$_\odot$ in 100 equally-spaced bins in the range $-0.25 \leq G_{BP}-G_{RP} \leq 3$.
+We then selected the faintest isochrone point of any age with $M_i \geq 8$ M$_\odot$ in 100 equally-spaced bins in the range $-0.25 \leq G_{BP}-G_{RP} \leq 3$.
+We note that the oldest MIST time bin is $10^{10.3}$ yr (older than the age of the Universe), but by selecting points with $M_i \geq 8$ M$_\odot$, none of the selected points are older than $\sim$40 Myr.
 These isochrone points form a boundary in the \Gaia CMD that represents the faintest luminosities reached by any massive star at any point during its evolution, and no fainter massive stars are expected to be found --- note that many isochrone points with $M_i < 8$ M$_\odot$ lie above this boundary, so our sample is not constructed to be free of contamination.
 The left panel of Figure \ref{fig:skycmd} shows the logarithmic density on the sky of all stars selected from the \Gaia DR2 database; the Galactic plane and Magellanic Clouds are clearly visible.
-The right panel shows the portion of the \Gaia CMD brighter than $M_G=-2.75$, where blue (orange, green) points are individual stars in the Galaxy (LMC, SMC).
+The right panel shows the \Gaia CMD, zoomed in show only stars brighter than $M_G=-2.75$, where blue (orange, green) points are individual stars in the Galaxy (LMC, SMC).
 The solid (dashed, dotted) black line show the MIST luminosity threshold for the Galaxy (LMC, SMC).
 Note that the thresholds accurately capture the slope of the main sequence for all three galaxies, as well as the $G_{BP}-G_{RP}$ color corresponding to the Hayashi limit.

 We select all stars brighter than the corresponding luminosity threshold for their host galaxy, resulting in 9784 objects.
 From this sample, we select all stars fainter than the saturation limit in $W1$ (8) and $W2$ (7) with valid measurements listed in the ALLWISE catalog for the three bluest WISE bands (excluding $W4$, where the signal-to-noise is often poor).
 We also convert the $W1$ and $W2$ magnitudes (and uncertainties) to fluxes, and filter for stars with signal-to-noise ratio greater than 3.
 This results in a final sample of 6484 objects.
 Table \ref{tab:sample} lists the names, coordinates, host galaxies, distances from \citet{bailerjones18}, and \Gaia photometry for these stars.
 We query ${\tt Vizier}$ \citep{ochsenbein00} using ${\tt astroquery}$ to download $JHK_s$ photometry from the 2-micron All Sky Survey (2MASS, \citealt{skrutskie06}) for all stars.
 We also query SIMBAD \citep{wenger00} and download the common name (${\tt MAIN\_ID}$), spectral type (contained in the ${\tt MK\_Spectral\_Type}$ and ${\tt SP\_Type}$ fields), and object type (${\tt OType}$) for each star, the latter two of which we use to assign labels.